 Test the Integration

-Test both authentication and integration flows:
+Test both authentication and integration flows with the new architecture:Authentication Test:

 1. Start fresh (logged out)